1

 Adult immunizations are reimbursed at the lower of billed charges or the Health First Colorado fee schedule amount for each immunization.

-Note: Providers are not to bill CPT codes 90471-90474 for children ages 0 through 18 for whom counseling was given (refer to the Using Pediatric Immunization Codes 90460 and 90461 section in this manual).
+Note: Providers are not to bill CPT codes 90471-90474 for children ages 0 through 18 for whom counseling was given.
+Refer to the Using Pediatric Immunization Codes 90460 and 90461 section in this manual.
 CPT Codes 90471-90474 must only be billed for members aged 19 and older or members aged 18 and under for whom no counseling was given.

 Back to Top

-Using Vaccine Administration Code 96372
+Using Vaccine Administration Codes 96380 and 96381

 Preventive Medicine Counseling Codes